 Most negative reviews centered around customer service.
 Both Home Depot and Lowe's gained their share of one-star reviews, accompanied by complaints about staff members who customers perceived were rude or unfriendly.
 By the same token, both stores received a fair number of five-star reviews that praised helpful and friendly staff.
 As might be expected from a review site, though, one-star reviews about customer service outnumbered five-star reviews.

 Atmosphere means everything related to the physical store: lighting, the width of aisles, cleanliness, stocked shelves, parking, etc.

-Home Depot and Lowe's averaged about the same with reviewers in terms of store atmosphere.
-Reviewers tended to give Home Depot stores slightly higher reviews for store atmosphere.
+Home Depot and Lowe's averaged about the same with reviewers in terms of store atmosphere, with Home Depot reviews tending to be slightly better.
 Terms like "grimy" and "disorganized" were used to describe poor store atmosphere with either corporation.
 In particular, customers felt that the garden centers and lumber areas of both stores were the sections that most suffered from neglect.
 Broken merchandise was another complaint with reviewers of both Home Depot and Lowe's stores.
 On the positive side, "airy," "well-lit, and "clean" were typical terms of praise used at both corporations' stores, especially in the tools and appliances areas.